ChristophHaag/SteamVR-OpenHMD/Readme.md

 First register the driver with SteamVR:

     ~/.local/share/Steam/SteamApps/common/SteamVR/bin/linux64/vrpathreg adddriver ~/SteamVR-OpenHMD/build

-if you build in a separate build directory.

 The directory given to vrpathreg should contain `driver.vrdrivermanifest` and `bin/linux64/driver_openhmd.so` as a subdirectory.